 Family mediation services provide a voluntary way to resolve disputes with the assistance of a trained family mediation Toronto lawyer.
 Rather than making decisions for the parties, the mediator facilitates discussions to help them reach a mutually acceptable agreement on family matters, such as parenting arrangements, financial support, and property division.

 Family mediators are often social workers, lawyers, psychologists, or other trained professionals.
 In family law mediation, social workers and psychologists typically focus on parenting-related issues, while lawyers are well-versed in the financial and legal aspects of family law mediation.
-Some mediators, such as Todd Slonim, have extensive experience in child custody and access cases, making them well-equipped to mediate parenting disputes.
+Some mediators have extensive experience in child custody and access cases, making them well-equipped to mediate parenting disputes.
 Regardless of their background, mediators remain neutral, do not take sides, and cannot provide legal advice.

 Seeking advice from a Toronto family mediation lawyer before entering the mediation process can be beneficial.
 Understanding legal rights and obligations beforehand can help individuals navigate discussions more effectively.
 Some parties choose to have their lawyer present during mediation, particularly if they require immediate legal guidance.
 Before finalizing any mediation agreement, independent legal advice is necessary to ensure enforceability in court.